-5. Avexitide in Congenital Hyperinsulinism (HI)
+5. Avexitide for Congenital Hyperinsulinism (HI)

 Avexitide is a well-characterized peptide that we are developing as a treatment for congenital hyperinsulinism (HI), an ultra-rare, pediatric metabolic disorder.
-HI is the most frequent cause of persistent hypoglycemia in neonates and children and is characterized by fasting and protein-induced hypoglycemia and results in permanent brain damage with neurodevelopmental deficits in up to 50% of patients.
+HI is the most frequent cause of persistent hypoglycemia in neonates and children and is characterized by fasting hypoglycemia and results in permanent brain damage with neurodevelopmental deficits in up to 50% of patients.
 Near-total pancreatectomy is often indicated and leads to life-long insulin-dependent diabetes (IDDM).
 Safe and effective therapies are urgently needed to prevent brain damage, IDDM and death.

-Avexitide binds to the GLP-1 receptor on pancreatic beta-cells and behaves as a GLP-1 antagonist and inverse agonist, reducing fasting and amino-acid induced cAMP accumulation and thereby decreasing calcium-stimulated insulin secretion.
-Avexitide has demonstrated clinical proof of concept and has been dosed in over 25 patients with HI at Children's Hospital of Philadelphia (CHOP).
+Avexitide binds to the GLP-1 receptor on pancreatic beta-cells and behaves as a GLP-1 antagonist and inverse agonist.
+Published studies demonstrate that GLP-1 receptor antagonism reduces fasting and amino-acid induced cAMP accumulation and thereby decreases calcium-stimulated insulin secretion.
+Avexitide has demonstrated clinical proof of concept and has been dosed in nearly 40 patients with HI at Children's Hospital of Philadelphia (CHOP).